mchaudhary22/I2GDS2024/RNA_g2/README.md

 * hisat2-2.2.1
 * subread-2.0.1

-   newer versions are not garunteed
+   newer versions are not guaranteed

 To install the minimum programs needed in a conda environment run